ankit741/docker-kubernetes-demo/docker-demo/README.md

 Before you install Minikube, you have to install  [kubectl](https://kubernetes.io/docs/tasks/tools/).

+Minikube is a local kubernetes setup primarily used for development and testing purposes.
+It is a lightweight setup that works with tools like Docker, Virtualbox, etc.

 Once kubectl is installed, go on and install [Minikube](https://minikube.sigs.k8s.io/docs/start/)

 # With Minikube installed, you can create a cluster as follows: